This is the top of the main content

 Long-term rights to 3.5 GHz spectrum are still on track to begin in November 2022 and details of this allocation will continue to be developed.

-Full press release on the Beehive website(external link)
+Read the full press release on the Beehive website.

 Consultation for Technical Arrangements of the 3.5 GHz Band